sarabenali88/IoT/docs/uxd/create_test.md

 Overall that doesn't look very nice.
 They did like the placement of the LCD-screen, and they liked the fact that you could see all the needed information.

-- 1/2 of the users didn't like the sound that was coming from the buzzer, because it sounds like a very long peep that can be very annoying.
+- 1/2 of the users didn't really like the sound that was coming from the buzzer, because it sounds like a very long peep that can be very annoying.